jfalken/github_commit_crawler/readme.md

 # GitHub Commit Crawler

-# TEMP PRIVATE REPO

-This repo will be open sourced after Chris and Andreas' NOLA BSides talk.

-It exists here now only for dev work and comments.

-You can see a live version of this app on our current security dashboard at: [https://security-dashboard.corp.mongodb.com/ghaudit](https://security-dashboard.corp.mongodb.com/ghaudit)

 ## What is this?

 The GitHub Commit Crawler (ghcc) is a tool that enumerates members of a github organization, looks for their public commits and parses those commits for keywords/regexes that may contain sensitive information (e.g., API keys).